wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/6-limits.md

 | Office 365 license             | 2,000                             |
 | Power Apps per app plan        | 1,000 per app pass                |

 If a user has multiple plans assigned from different product lines, the total number of requests allowed would be the sum of requests allocated to each license type.
-For example, if a user has both a Dynamics 365 Customer Service Enterprise license as well as a Office 365 E3 user license then that user will have a total of 20,000 + 2,000 = 22,000 requests available per 24 hours.
+For example, if a user has both a Dynamics 365 Customer Service Enterprise license as well as Office 365 E3 user license then that user will have a total of 20,000 + 2,000 = 22,000 requests available per 24 hours.

 Dataverse provides the ability to have identities that do not require any user license to interact with the service.
 There are four types of these users: